Raku-Steering-Council/Papers/papers/Infrastructure_Project_Contact_List.md

 3. Perhaps a few words on what kind of help is required.
 4. Maintainer contact information.
-This could be anything that would allow a volunteer to get in touch with you: an email (though don't forget to take necessary measures to complicate spammers life), and IRC handle, a social network contact, etc.
+This could be anything that would allow a volunteer to get in touch with you: an email (though don't forget to take necessary measures to complicate spammers life), an IRC handle, a social network contact, etc.

 For example, a new entry may look like this: